-1. Clustering was associated with the magnitude of published estimates almost doubling in size after controlling for differences in research topics, sample size, and including year and the full distribution of JEL codes in unclustered and clustered studies, see Appendix D.

-journal fixed effects; and

-2. There is strong evidence of publication bias favoring statistically significant results.
+- 1. Clustering was associated with the magnitude of published estimates almost doubling in size, controlling for differences in research topics, sample size, and including year and journal fixed effects; and - 2.
+There is strong evidence of publication bias favoring statistically significant results.

 As shown in Table 1, there is a large difference in the magnitude of estimated treatment effects between unclustered and clustered studies.
 Differences in observable study characteristics cannot explain this gap.
 Table 2 reports results from a regression of the effect size on an indicator for clustering, adding additional controls with each successive column.
 The final specification includes year and journal fixed effects and controls for sample size, research topic (JEL categories), and an indicator for policy evaluations.
-The estimated coefficient in the specification with full controls implies that effect sizes in clustered studies are larger than those in unclustered studies by a factor of 1.84 (22.36% vs. 12.18%).
+The estimated coefficient in the specification with full controls implies that effect sizes in clustered studies are larger than those in unclustered studies by a factor of 1.8 (19.9% vs. 11.2%).

 This is a striking gap and consistent with a substantial shift in the distribution of published studies.
-However, it is important to emphasize that the theoretical results in Subsection 2.2 show that observing larger estimated treatment effects in clustered studies does not, in and of itself, tell us whether bias has actually increased.
-The example presented there shows that higher effect sizes can also be consistent with a decrease in bias.
-To make inferences about changes in bias, it is therefore necessary to estimate the latent distribution of studies, which we do in the following section.
+However, it is important to emphasize that the theoretical results in Subsection 2.2 show that observing larger estimated treatment effects in clustered studies cannot, in and of itself, tell us whether bias has actually increased.
+The example presented there shows that higher effect sizes can also be consistent with a decrease in bias.21 To make inferences about